 This water block uses the usual nickel-plated copper plate.
 It has more than sixty efficient micro cooling fins.
 These do a great job of drawing heat away from the CPU.
 This water block is compatible with both Intel and AMD.
 It works with the LGA 1151, LGA 1200, and AMD AM4 sockets.
 The XC9 water block is the same, but that only works with the 2066 and TR4 sockets.

 RGB isn’t much of a surprise in a Corsair product, but it’s always nice to see.
-Many people build custom loops just for the aesthetics, so having RGB as an option is helpful.
+Many people build custom loops just for aesthetics, so having RGB as an option is helpful.
 It uses 16 individually addressable LEDs that deliver a 360-degree effect.
-You’ll have to connect with Corsair’s Lighting Node or Commander Pro interface.
+You’ll have to connect with Corsair’s Lighting Node or Commander Pro RGB controller interface.

 Visually speaking, this water block is one of the most impressive ones out there.
 It has a transparent flow chamber that shows off the coolant.
 Combine that with some great lighting and your system will look incredible.
-If you are already in the Corsair ecosystem, you can even use the iCue software to control it.
+If you are already in the Corsair ecosystem, you can even use the iCUE software to control it.

 Installation is easy, which is always a good thing.
 They include mounting screws and pre-applied thermal paste.
 Performance is also excellent, and on-par with the bigger water block makers out there.
 The only downside is the fact that you might need a Corsair lighting controller to fully take advantage of the RGB.

 2. Alphacool Eisblock XPX Aurora Digital RGB Water Block